waynexia/cargo-gc/README.md

 ```

 It will check and remove all outdated build artifacts in the current project.
 See `cargo gc --help` for more information.

+# Limitations / Known issues
+- [ ] It needs to invoke `cargo build` that takes lots of time.
+- [ ] Need to re-link after GC
+- [ ] `cargo check` will re-check from scratch

+# Explaination

+`cargo gc` uses the output information from `cargo build` to help recognize build artifacts in use, and removes all others.
+In the current implementation, top-level arficats are not recognized and leads to re-link after GC.

+Compare to other utils like `cargo sweep`, this one is based on the informations provided by cargo itself rather than filesystem timestamp.
+So it can be more accurate and still avoiding recompilation as much as possible.

+# Next steps
+Technically, it's possible to implement a "perfect" GC that can remove all outdated artifacts without any recompilation.
+And done this in a totally static way (i.e., without invoking `cargo build`).
+As the tuple ("crate name", "fingreprint") can be computed outside of `cargo`.